Shariful-Islam-Sourav/diaLab-react-firebase-app/README.md

 - Firebase Authentication

 ### What we can do?
-* It's an react application for a pathology medical hospital. <br>
+* It's a react application for a pathology medical hospital. <br>
 * There routes such as Services, About, Home, Gallery, Appoinment etc. <br>
 * User can register or login using Email & GOOGLE ID.
 Firebase was used to do so. <br>
 * User can access some routes only after singing into the web app. <br>